-There is accumulating experimental evidence that ARB may be beneficial to fibrosis in various tissues/organs, including kidney, heart and lung by decreasing the production of extracellular matrix proteins from the activated myofibroblasts (20-24).
+There is accumulating experimental evidence that ARB may be beneficial to fibrosis in various tissues/organs, including the kidney, heart, and lung by decreasing the production of extracellular matrix proteins from the activated myofibroblasts (20-24).
 Moreover, previous study has demonstrated that targeting delivery of losartan to HSCs markedly reduces advanced liver fibrosis (25).
-Losartan has been used over a wide dose range for animal experiments, but the most of studies use around 3-30 mg/kg in rats and mice (26)(26-30).
+Losartan has been used over a wide dose range for animal experiments, but the most of studies use around 3-30 mg/kg in rats and mice (26-30).
 However, a low dosage of losartan (1 mg/kg) has shown significant vasodilation and antihypertensive action in spontaneous or induced hypertensive rats (31, 32).
-Otherwise, there is a few reports about losartan-induced liver injury (33), although severe hepatotoxicity of losartan rarely happens with a regular dose for the treatment of hypertension.
-Considering the potential side effect of long-term losartan treatment, including the possibility of directly inducing liver injury, we decided to test a very low dose losartan (0.5 mg/kg) in this study.
-The minimized vasodilation effect at a very low dose of losartan will also be useful to clearly detect the potential role of losartan in mechanotransduction regulation.
-Our data showed that a very low dose losartan significantly inhibited the activation of HSCs and effectively reduced the fibrotic area in liver of mice received partial IVC ligation.
+Otherwise, there are a few reports about losartan-induced liver injury (33), although severe hepatotoxicity of losartan rarely happens with a regular dose for the treatment of hypertension.
+Considering the potential side effect of long-term losartan treatment, including the possibility of directly inducing liver injury, we decided to test a very low-dose losartan (0.5 mg/kg) in this study.
+The minimized vasodilation effect at a very low dose of losartan will also be useful to clearly detect the